 You can choose when you want a scheduled scan to run, view the scan results before cleaning, or run a scan on demand.
 If the PC isn’t turned on when the scan is scheduled to run, Microsoft Security Essentials will start the scan at the first opportunity once the PC is awake and idle.

 When Microsoft Security Essentials determines a possible threat on your PC, alerts notify you of the threat.
-Threats are categorized as Severe, High, Medium, or Low, and you can choose whether to ignore, quarantine or remove the item from the system.
+Threats are categorised as Severe, High, Medium or Low, and you can choose whether to ignore, quarantine or remove the item from the system.